yuye1992/CNTK/Examples/Image/Detection/FasterRCNN/README.md

 ### Algorithm

-All details regarding the Faster R-CNN algortihm can be found in the original research paper: [https://arxiv.org/abs/1506.01497](https://arxiv.org/abs/1506.01497).
+All details regarding the Faster R-CNN algorithm can be found in the original research paper: [https://arxiv.org/abs/1506.01497](https://arxiv.org/abs/1506.01497).